tl-its-umich-edu/canvasCourseDeleteUtility/README.md

 1. CourseDeleteUtility$ `mvn clean install`
 2. Add the following properties to `canvasCourseDelete.properties`.
-  * Their can be many `term` property like `term1, term2...termN` and should be numerically aligned.
+  * There can be many `term` property like `term1, term2...termN` and should be numerically aligned.
+The value to the term property formatted as `MM/dd/yyy`
   * The `term.count` property sets the number of term property lines that will be read from the file.
 This property should match the number of term properties defined.

     ```